MegaAndi3000/ninbot/README.md

 ## poll_bot

-This Bot adds reactions to messages in certain channels, where voting is encouraged.
+This Bot adds reactions to messages in certain channels, where voting is encouraged and enables custom polls in the poll channel.

 ## shitcoin_bot